BrunoVobrah/BrunoVobrah/README.md

 - 👋 Hi, I’m @BrunoVobrah
 - 👀 I’m interested in FrontEnd development
 - 🌱 I’m currently learning CSS and JS
-- 📫 How to reach me using the tags on the footer 👇
+- 📫 To reach me, you can use the tags on the footer 👇
 - ⚡ Fun fact: I made a career transaction back in 2022, where I decided to move to the tech field.
 ##
 <div>